-If you use your smartphone to go through the bushes, you will definitely get lost in the woods in the end.
-The following best handheld GPS trackers can ensure you will always lose your way or stray into dangerous areas that are inaccessible.
+If you use your smartphone to walk through the bushes, you will definitely end up getting lost in the woods.
+Here are the best handheld GPS trackers for getting disoriented or straying into inaccessible and dangerous areas.

 In addition to tracking in the wild, GPS trackers also provide a variety of ways to get in touch with the outside world in emergency situations: SOS beacons and NOAA weather alerts.

 Tip: Don't start an adventure unaccompanied

 If it is a long or dangerous journey, choose a durable GPS tracker, and the waterproof rating is higher than IPX5.

 Best overall: Garmin GPSMAP 64st

 Garmin’s 64st is a first-class, rugged, and fully functional handheld GPS that performs well in all the right places.
 The 2.6-inch color screen is very smooth when zooming in and out, and navigation is easy.
 The well-known helical antenna uses GPS and GLONASS technology to enhance the signal in harsh environments.
 The 64st can quickly find the user's location and maintain the signal even in deep canyons.
 The battery life is 16 hours, and there is enough power to provide a full day of travel.

 In terms of navigation, the 64th has 250,000 preloaded caches and 100,000 topographic maps, as well as a one-year subscription to BirdsEye satellite imagery.
 Adding more maps is also easy, thanks to 8GB of onboard memory, which provides more terrain and detailed navigation information.
 In addition, Garmin is also equipped with a three-axis tilt compensation electronic compass.

 Best budget: Garmin eTrex 30x